-1.39 "Desert Springs LP Proof of Claim" means the Desert Springs LP Proof of Claim and Release.

-1.40 "Desert Springs LP Settlement" means the satisfaction of all the Settlement terms and conditions as set forth herein.

-1.41 "Desert Springs LP Settlement Amount" means the aggregate of \$12,111,000.00, or (i) \$21,900.54 per unit to former holders of the 206 former Desert Springs LP units who are currently Plaintiffs in the Haas Litigation that do not opt-out of the Desert Springs LP Class and executes the Desert Springs LP Proof of Claim, the aggregate amount reduced, however, by \$21,900.54 for each unit below 206 which fails to settle as provided herein; and (ii) \$10,950.27 per unit to the former holders of the 694 remaining former units of Desert Springs LP Class and execute the Desert Springs LP Proof of Claim, the aggregate amount reduced, however, by \$10,950.27 for each unit below 694 which fails to settle as provided herein.

-1.42 "Effective Date" means the business day on which the Judgment Order becomes Final.

-1.43 "Equity Intervenors" shall mean Equity Resource Fund X, Equity Resource Fund XII, Equity Resource Fund XIV, Equity Resource Fund XV, Equity Resource Fund XVI, Equity Resource Fund XVII, Equity Resource Fund XX, Equity Resource Fund XXI, Equity Resource Bay Fund, Equity Resource Bridge Fund, and Equity Resource Pilgrim Fund, and any affiliate who purchased units in CBM I LP, CBM II LP, Residence Inn I LP, Residence Inn II LP, Fairfield Inn LP, Desert Springs LP, or Atlanta Marquis LP (if any).

-1.44 "Equity's Counsel" means J. Patrick Deely and the law firm of Cheslock, Deely & Rapp.
+- 1.39 "Desert Springs LP Proof of Claim" means the Desert Springs LP Proof of Claim and Release. - 1.40 "Desert Springs LP Settlement" means the satisfaction of all the Settlement terms and conditions as set forth herein. - 1.41 "Desert Springs LP Settlement Amount" means the aggregate of \$12,111,000.00, or (i) \$21,900.54 per unit to former holders of the 206 former Desert Springs LP units who are currently Plaintiffs in the Haas Litigation that do not opt-out of the Desert Springs LP Class and executes the Desert Springs LP Proof of Claim, the aggregate amount reduced, however, by \$21,900.54 for each unit below 206 which fails to settle as provided herein; and (ii) \$10,950.27 per unit to the former holders of the 694 remaining former units of Desert Springs LP as of December 28, 1998 that do not opt-out of the Desert Springs LP Class and execute the Desert Springs LP Proof of Claim, the aggregate amount reduced, however, by \$10,950.27 for each unit below 694 which fails to settle as provided herein. - 1.42 "Effective Date" means the business day on which the Judgment Order becomes Final. $\ensuremath{\mathsf{I}}$ - 1.43 "Equity Intervenors" shall mean Equity Resource Fund X, Equity Resource Fund XII, Equity Resource Fund XIV, Equity Resource Fund XV, Equity Resource Fund XVI, Equity Resource Fund XVI, Equity Resource Fund XXI, Equity Resource Fund XXI, Equity Resource Bay Fund, Equity Resource Bridge Fund, and Equity Resource Pilgrim Fund, and any affiliate who purchased units in CBM I LP, CBM II LP, Residence Inn II LP, Residence Inn II LP, Fairfield Inn LP, Desert Springs LP, or Atlanta Marquis LP (if any). - 1.44 "Equity's Counsel" means J. Patrick Deely and the law firm of Cheslock, Deely & Rapp.